AirbusCyber/grap/WINDOWS.md

 This document explains how to use pre-compiled version of grap and its bindings on Windows.

+# Requirements

+- If you only intendo to use the IDA plugin **no requirement is needed**.
+- If you want to use grap as a standalone tool, you will need to meet the python requirements from [COMPILE_WINDOWS.md](doc/COMPILE_WINDOWS.md) (python2.7 with pefile, pyelftools and capstone-windows).

 # grap and python bindings
 You will find compiled files in the src/compiled/ folder and need to copy them: